VirtusLab/scala-cli/website/docs/reference/scala-command/runner-specification.md

 For example, to globally set the interactive mode: scala-cli config interactive true

-Detailed documentation can be found on our website: https://scala-cli.virtuslab.org
+For detailed documentation refer to our website: https://scala-cli.virtuslab.org/docs/commands/misc/config

 ### SHOULD have options